The Law

 The DVSJA takes a broad view of domestic violence as more than just intimate partner abuse and allows relief for survivors convicted of a range of offenses, including felonies categorized as violent.
 It allows judges to sentence survivors to shorter prison terms and, in some cases, community-based alternative-to-incarceration programs, and provides survivors currently in prison the opportunity to apply for resentencing.

-The person was, at the time of the offense, a victim of domestic violence subjected to substantial physical, sexual or psychological abuse inflicted by an intimate partner or family member
+The person was, at the time of the offense, a victim of domestic violence subjected to “substantial” physical, sexual or psychological abuse inflicted by an intimate partner, family member or member of the same household

 The abuse was a “significant contributing factor” to the person’s participation in the crime